-We evaluate our classifiers using two measures: accuracy of the classifier in a single subject domain and accuracy when trained on one subject domain but tested on another.
+We evaluate our classifiers using two measures: accuracy of the classifier in a single topic domain and accuracy when trained on one topic domain but tested on another.

-Single Domain Accuracy
+5.1.1 Single Domain Accuracy

-Single domain accuracy measures the accuracy of the classifier when it is trained and tested on instances from the same subject domain.
-This measure indicates the classifier's ability to learn the classification task in the subject domain at hand.
+Single domain accuracy measures the accuracy of the classifier when it is trained and tested on instances from the same topic domain.
+This measure indicates the classifier's ability to learn the classification task in the topic domain at hand.